21 Nov Solliance sets more world records for R2R perovskite solar cells and modules

 About Greatcell Solar

-Greatcell Solar (formerly known as Dyesol) is a global leader in the development and commercialization of Perovskite Solar Cell (PSC) technology – 3rd Generation photovoltaic technology that can be applied to glass, metal, polymers or cement.
-Greatcell Solar manufactures and supplies high performance materials and is focused on the successful commercialization of PSC photovoltaics.
+Greatcell Solar is a global leader in the development and commercialization of Perovskite Solar Cell (PSC) technology – 3rd Generation photovoltaic technology that can be applied to glass, metal, polymers or cement.
+Dyesol manufactures and supplies high performance materials and is focused on the successful commercialization of PSC photovoltaics.
 It is a publicly listed company: Australian Securities Exchange ASX (DYE) and German Open Market (D5I).

 Solartek Ltd. is a company registered in Russian Federation and located at Troitsk, Moscow.
 Solartek is an industrial partner of the Solliance.
 Six venture-building Nanotechnology Centers are investing Solartek as the joint company which playing the role of the business incubator and IP-box in photovoltaics.
 Solartek is creating different types of business – from small scale PV-FABs to BIPV-product companies.
 In the framework of Solliance perovskite-PV and CIGS-PV research activities Solartek is developing and supplying the samples of advanced PV materials (CNT-based conductive films) for conducting tests, aimed on cutting the production costs of PV products.